|

 off.
 One bottom one went to the WTC and the other to 33rd

 Street.
 The top ones went to Hoboken and Newark.
+And my

 normal route would be to walk or take a quick train ride to the WTC.
 It